-To qualify for the Back to Work Family Dividend (BTWFD), you and all members of your family must sign off all social welfare payments (except Child Benefit).
-The Back to Work Family Dividend cannot be paid with any other social welfare payment - with the exception of Child Benefit and Family Income Supplement.
+To qualify for this payment, you and all members of your family must sign off all Social Welfare payments (except Child Benefit).
+A Back to Work Family Dividend payment cannot be paid with any other Social Welfare payment - with the exception of Child Benefit and Working Family Payment.
 See Back to Work Family Dividend (BTWFD) at the beginning of this chapter.

-OFP- Family Income Supplement (FIS): If you are employed for 19 or more hours per week (or 38 or more hours per fortnight), and your income is below a certain limit for your family size you can apply for Family Income Supplement (FIS).
-Your wages, One-Parent Family Payment and any other income you have will be treated as income in deciding if you have any entitlement to FIS.
+OFP- Working Family Payment (WFP): If you are employed for 38 or more hours per fortnight (any combination of hours that reaches 38 hours each fortnight is acceptable), and your income is below a certain limit for your family size you can apply.
+You can receive WFP and OFP.
+Your OFP payment will be taken into account when calculating your rate of WFP.